-Abstract: Ethnomathematics-based learning has been effective for students' mathematical communication skills but can still be optimized again by minimizing mistakes that students often make.
-So the objectives of this study are: 1) to analyze student errors in solving mathematical communication problems in terms of student ability categories; 2) analyze the Ethnomathematics-based learning process with the help of the Geogebra application; 3) develop Ethnomathematics-based learning steps based on student error analysis.
-The study subjects were randomly selected, namely 36 students of junior high school class IX odd semester academic year 2023/2024 SMP Negeri 1 Tanara.
-Data were obtained from mathematical communication skills tests, interest questionnaires, observation sheets, and interview sheets.
-Data analysis techniques start with data analysis, tests of students' mathematical communication skills with qualitative data analysis, then to interpret research findings, followed by quantitative data analysis.
-The analysis of students' errors in solving mathematical communication problems in terms of student ability categories found that students in medium and low ability categories made more procedural errors.
+Ethnomathematics-based learning has been effective for students' mathematical communication skills, but it can still be optimized by minimizing common student errors.
+Therefore, the objectives of this study are to analyze the shortcomings of students to solve mathematical communication problems in terms of students' skill categories; 2) analyze the learning process based on ethnomathematics with the help of the geoGebra application; 3) Develop learning steps based on ethnomathematics, analysing the shortcomings of the students.
+The study subjects were courageously selected, i.e. 36 students from the IX semester of the 2023/2024 academic year.
+Data were obtained through reported math skills, interest questionnaires, observation sheets, and dialogue sheets.
+Data analysis techniques begin with data analysis, testing students' mathematical communication skills, analyzing qualitative data, interpreting research results, and analyzing quantitative data.
+According to the analysis of the errors made by the students in solving mathematical communication problems, in terms of the categories of student ability, the students made more procedural errors in the categories of medium and low skills.
 At the same time, students in the high-ability category tend not to make significant mistakes.
-The results of the triangulation found two stages of learning needed to minimize student errors, namely the exercise stage and the investigation stage.
-The stages of Ethnothematics-based learning consist of exploration, mapping, explanation, exercise, investigation, and reflection.
-The effectiveness of the learning model developed on students' mathematical communication skills will be analyzed for further research.
+The results of the triangulation found two stages of learning necessary to minimize student errors, i.e., the exercise stage and the research stage.
+The stages of ethnothematic learning are exploration, mapping, explanation, exercise, research, and reflection.
+The effectiveness of the learning model developed in the mathematical communicative skills of the students will be analyzed for future research.

-Keywords: castellan analysis, ethnomathematics, geogebra, exercise stage and research stage
+Keywords: castellan analysis, ethnomathematics, geogebra, exercise stage and research stage.

-INTRODUCTION
+1. INTRODUCTION